Timothy Woods

 Rec Tec RT-340 product sample

-This model is a perfect pellet grill choice if you’re looking for something smaller than your typical pellet grill.
-The Rec Tec RT-340 features 341 inches of cooking space, which gives you plenty of room to grill up multiple burgers at once.
+The Rec Tec RT-340 features 341 inches of cooking space, giving you plenty of room to grill up multiple burgers.

-The RT-340 features Rec Tec’s smart technology WiFi, which means you can monitor and manage the pellet grill from your own living room.
+The RT-340 features Rec Tec’s smart technology WiFi, which means you can monitor and manage the pellet grill from your living room.

 For extra portability, the legs of the RT-340 are also foldable to make it easier to travel.
 It has a 20-pound pellet capacity, which means you can smoke undisturbed for almost 20 hours.